If you've saved payment information with ActBlue Express, your donation will go through immediately.

 As your representative and legislator, I will work hard in Congress for legislation to protect and strengthen Healthcare/Medicare and Social Security programs in conjunction with tax reform legislation.
 I will support legislation to address other areas of major concern for my constituents such as: mental health issues, environmental/climate change, human rights, and student loan debt.

-"No Boxes" - Carol Iannuzzi (US Congressional)
+"ALL Humans" - Carol Iannuzzi (US Congressional)

 I am passionate about bringing meaningful support for Human Rights to federal legislation.
 Regardless of economic status, human biology/anatomy, race or ethnicity, sexual orientation, gender, or any other identifying label(s), we are ALL Human!
 How Human/Person/Individual is legally defined and used throughout legislation is very important and necessary to provide legally equitable access to products and services.